Seagate Barracuda: History

 In 1992, Seagate introduced the first ever 7200-RPM spindle speed hard drive, the Barracuda 1, sold in capacity of 1.7 GB with a size of 3.5 inches.

 On July 24, 1995, Seagate has shipped over one million Barracuda hard drives.

 On November 13, 2000, Seagate launched the Barracuda 180 series, it had the world's highest capacity for hard drives at the time, with 181 GB.

 On December 3, 2001, Seagate introduced the Barracuda 36ES2 series, one of the last Barracuda SCSI series.

 On December 2, 2002, Seagate began shipping the first ever Serial ATA hard drive, the Barracuda 7200.7 series.

-On March 24, 2003, Seagate made their Serial ATA hard drive's available for retail consumers.
+On March 24, 2003, Seagate made their Serial ATA hard drives available for retail consumers.

 SCSI Models

 Barracuda 1 & 2

 In 1993, Seagate released the first Barracuda drive, with the ST11950.
 The drive had a capacity of 2.03 GB (1.69 GB formatted), was available with FAST SCSI-2 (N/ND models) or WIDE SCSI-2 (W/WD models) interface, and was the first hard drive ever to have a spindle speed of 7200-RPM.
 Owing to the rotational speed, it was very fast but very expensive at the time.
 The FAST SCSI-2 interface of the N/ND model drives targeted them to servers and high-performance systems, with a 10 MB/s transfer speed.
 They came in a 3.5 inch "half height" format that was popular at the time, giving it a height of 1.63 inches or 41.4 mm.
-The drives came with a 5 year warranty, 500,000 hour Mean Time Between Failures rating, and a 4.17 msec latency.
-Bus speeds of the original Barracuda line would soon go up to 100 Mbit/s by 1995, even as capacity increased substantially in the first 4 iterations of the Barracuda.
+The drives came with a 5-year warranty, 500,000 hour Mean Time Between Failures rating, and a 4.17 msec latency.
+Bus speeds of the original Barracuda line would soon go up to 100 Mbit/s by 1995, even as capacity increased substantially in the first four iterations of the Barracuda.

 The Barracuda 1 series was immediately followed up by the Barracuda 2 series, which were the same for the most part except they offered a slightly higher capacity of 2.57 GB (2.1 GB formatted).
 There was an additional ST12450 model available, which offered 2 heads in parallel which meant it had two read and write channels at once, but it offered a slightly lower capacity of 1.8 GB.
 It was based on the Seagate Sabre 8" and Seagate Elite 5.25" lines of hard disk drives.

 Barracuda 4

-The third generation Barracuda drive announced October 18th, 1993, with a expected release in the following year.
+The third generation Barracuda drive announced October 18th, 1993, with an expected release in the following year.
 Capacity was increased up to 4.1 GB formatted, but the drives were otherwise mostly the same to the Barracuda 1 & 2.
 6 models were available, with N/ND models using the SCSI-2 FAST interface with 10 MB/s transfer speed while the W/WD/WC/DC used the SCSI-2 WIDE interface, which offered 20 MB/s speed.